NickCMoore/xmas-food-quiz/README.md

 ### Home Screen

-Short welcome message with start button that enables the user to immediately navigate to the quiz (once they have seen the rules).
+On loading the quiz, the user is presented with a full page background of Christmas foods and items.
+This is designed to immerse the user immediately in the feel of the game.
+A short welcome message is also present with a start button that enables the user to immediately navigate to the quiz (once they have seen the rules).
+There are no other distracting buttons or items on the screen in order to make the user journey as seamless as possible.

 ![Home screen entry point](assets/ReadMe%20images/home_screen.png)